-What Could Have Been: There were originally intended to be scenes with the Prince imprisoned by the Queen in a dungeon and making a daring escape, which was dropped because the animators were not yet experienced enough to handle the extra work of making a believable human character, what with Snow White and the Queen already taxing their skills.
+There were originally intended to be scenes with the Prince imprisoned by the Queen in a dungeon and making a daring escape, which was dropped because the animators were not yet experienced enough to handle the extra work of making a believable human character, what with Snow White and the Queen already taxing their skills.
 Some of these ideas were eventually used in Sleeping Beauty.

 Sneezy had a line in "The Silly Song" which was recorded but cut due to time constraints.

-Another proposed fate for the queen was shown in an Italian comic where she returned to the castle in hag form to ask the mirror who was the fairest in the land now.
+A proposed fate for the queen was shown in an Italian comic where she returned to the castle in hag form to ask the mirror who was the fairest in the land now.
 However, the Huntsman had already rallied a party to burn down the castle in order to put an end to her infernal majesty's reign.
 After receiving her answer from the mirror, she was burned alivewith the mirror just watching her suffer.

 Deanna Durbin auditioned for the voice of Snow White, but was not chosen because Walt Disney felt her voice was too mature.

 A Snow White II was planned in 2002.
 It was about the evil Queen's sister Noriss learning from her magical crystal ball that the only way to make Snow White and her family leave the castle would be to kidnap her friends the dwarfs.
 She goes to the mine asking the little men to help her find her way home, then pulls out 7 bags to kidnap each one of them.
-Only Dopey can escape from her claws by hiding behind rocks.
-Snow White, the Prince, and their 13-year old daughter Rose would've had to come to the rescue of the dwarfs with the help of Dopey.
+Only Dopey escapes from her claws by hiding behind rocks.
+Snow White, the Prince, and their 13-year-old daughter Rose would've had to come to the rescue of the dwarfs with the help of Dopey.

-There was also "Snow White Returns" which was a proposed sequel short to Snow White and the Seven Dwarfs.
+"Snow White Returns" which was a proposed sequel short to Snow White and the Seven Dwarfs.
 It would have incorporated deleted material from the film such as the famous Soup-Eating Scene and a sequence of the Dwarfs building a bed for Snow White.
 The unmade short is detailed on the Diamond Edition release of Snow White.